jplck/devops-ticket-translation-function/README.md

 - Region: Select a Region that's closest to you or your customers and complies with your requirements.
 - PAT: Enter your Azure DevOps **Personal Access Token**.
 - Translator Location: Stick with 'global' unless you have specific requirements (e.g. GDPR).
 - SKU : The pricing tier of the Cognitive Service Translator.
 Stick with F0 if 2M chars/months suffice and there is no other F0 resource in your subscription.
+[Translator Pricing](https://azure.microsoft.com/en-us/pricing/details/cognitive-services/translator/)
 - Azure Function Runtime: Preferably use dotnet (C#).
-Python deployment is a bit more complicates and takes an extra step (see Step 2b).
+Python deployment is a bit more complicated and takes an extra step (see Step 2b).

 #### Step 2b (optional): Deploy Python Azure Function

 If you chose dotnet runtime, skip to step 2c.

 The Python function cannot be deployed from GitHub.
-In order to deploy a Python function via Zip deployment, you'll want to clone this repository and publish the **parse-ticket** function from the python directory as in these guide for [Visual Studio](https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-your-first-function-visual-studio), [Visual Studio Code](https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-first-function-vs-code), and [the command-line interface](https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-first-azure-function-azure-cli)
+In order to deploy a Python function (via Zip deployment), you'll want to clone this repository and publish the **parse-ticket** function from the python directory as in these guide for [Visual Studio](https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-your-first-function-visual-studio), [Visual Studio Code](https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-first-function-vs-code), and [the command-line interface](https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-first-azure-function-azure-cli)

 If you want to debug the function locally you'll need the function environment variables.
 Make sure to add environment variables by replacing your local.settings.json with the [example file](python/example_local.settings.json) we provided and updating the fields.